Do’s and Don’ts in India

 3) How should I greet people in India?

 “Namaste” with folded hands is a traditional and respectful greeting.
-In metropolitan cities like
+In larger cities and business settings, a polite handshake is also common.

 4) Is it okay to take photos everywhere in India?